adambornemann-glitch/LogosLibrary/README.md

 | The Uncertainty Principle | ✅ Complete | ~1,200 | Unbounded operators, not the bounded simplification |
 | Unitary Evolution | ✅ Complete | ~8,000 | 1932 approach via Bochner-Yosida, both directions |

-These results handle unbounded operators properly—the physically relevant case for quantum mechanics.
-Previous formalizations either avoided unbounded operators entirely or treated only bounded approximations.
+These results handle unbounded operators properly—the physically relevant case for quantum mechanics and quantum chemistry.

 ---